w3c/wai-about-wai/_about/groups/eowg/participate.md

 Participant status requires you to commitment to support the work of the group.
 Active participants are expected to contribute at least 4 hours per week towards the Working Group.
 Editors are expected to contribute at least 8 hours per week.

 Active participants are expected to contribute to the development of deliverables by:
--   attending most meetings of the Working Group that are in reasonable working hours in their time zone.
+-   attending most of the Working Group teleconferences that are in reasonable working hours in your time zone.
 -   being familiar with the relevant documents of the Working Group, including minutes of past meetings.
 -   commenting on open issues.
 -   responding to e-mails sent to the EOWG mailing list.